 Step 2: Add Ice Immediately

-Fill the glass generously.
-This is an iced latte, after all.
+Fill the glass generously, since this an iced latte, after all.

 Step 3: Froth the Creamer

-Pour your Italian sweet cream creamer into your milk frother.
+Pour your Italian sweet creamer into your milk frother.

 This is the step that changes everything.